AWS Best Practices

 ✅ DO ensure that all repositories have the immutability tag enabled to force tag updates on each push and restrict overwriting prior images.

-⚠️ For reproducibility it is imperative that images are immutable and for security purposes, this thwarts the possibility for attackers to push malicious versions by taking advantage of a tag that is already being pulled.
+⚠️ For reproducibility images must be immutable and for security purposes, this thwarts the possibility for attackers to push malicious versions by taking advantage of a tag that is already being pulled.

 ✅ DO ensure that instances are launched off of the list of team-approved AMIs.

 ✅ DO ensure that instances that have a burstable instance type have the credit specification set to enable unlimited mode.

 ℹ️ If the average CPU utilization over 24 hours exceeds the baseline, you incur charges for surplus credits.
 Which is likely okay and desired for critical workloads.

 ✅ DO ensure that instances have termination protection enabled, which ensures that someone does not accidentally terminate an instance, an action that cannot be undone.

 ℹ️ There are exceptions to this rule.
 Instances that are created from spot requests cannot have this setting enabled and fully managed instances such as those created by EKS for a k8s cluster should not have this setting enabled.